flashvayne/demo-chatgpt-spring-boot-starter/README.md

 ## Demo online experience
 https://vayne.cc/chat/

+*My account's request times quota is exceeded, so my demo does not work now.
+You can use your own account api-key to let your demo work.

-<i>**The web page is the html written by ChatGPT for me, which is very simple.
+<i>**The web page is written by ChatGPT for me, which is very simple.
 If anyone is good at the front end, you can create a pull request to help optimize it.
 Thank you.
 File Path: src/main/resources/static/index.html</i>
 ## Usage
 1.clone the code.
 2.set your chatgpt.api-key in "application.yml".
 3.run it, and then you can chat with chatgpt by this api.

 + request